ella-t/BoatAttack/UTFReport/README_UTFREPORT.md

 * If the test platform is changed, the project's build settings must also be changed to be for the same platform.

-Once you have a playmodetests.xml file, you are ready to use either the standalone script or Slack app.
+Once you have a playmodetests.xml file, you are ready to use either the standalone scripts or Slack app.

 ### Parse Results script